gnolang/student-contributors-program/zone01-rouen-fr/README.md

 - suggestions / ideas of what they can try to do
 - doc with list of contact/channels and how to communicate and make their reports

-This stage lasts up to two weeks.
+This stage lasts up to one week.

 At the end of this phase, we decide if the students go to the next stage, which is the Proof of Concept/Prototype phase.
 We ask for a reporting, providing feedback and preparing for phase 2.